 Archaeological evidence indicates that Cobá was first settled between about 100 BC and 100 AD, and it was more or less continuously occupied until the Spanish conquest about AD 1550.
 Population peaks occurred during the Late Classic (AD 550-730) and Terminal classic (AD 730-1100) periods.

-Leyden, Barbara W., Mark Brenner, and Bruce H. Dahlin 1998 Cultural and Climatic History of Cobá, a Lowland Maya City in Quintana Roo, Mexico.
+Leyden BW, Brenner M, and Dahlin BH.
+1998.
+Cultural and Climatic History of Cobá, a Lowland Maya City in Quintana Roo, Mexico.
 Quaternary Research 49(1):111-122.

 Loya González T, and Stanton TW.
 2013.
 Impacts of politics on material culture: evaluating the Yaxuna-Coba sacbe.
 Ancient Mesoamerica 24(1):25-42.

 Manzanilla, L. 2001.
 Coba (Quintana Roo, Mexico).
 In Evans ST, and Webster DL, editors.
 Archaeology of Ancient Mexico and Central America: An Encyclopedia.
 New York: Garland Publishing Inc.